Gelation in cluster coagulation processes: Introduction

 \subsection{Examples of cluster coagulation processes}

-The cluster coagulation process is general enough to encompass a large number of examples, depending on particular choices of the space $E$. \begin{example}[Classical kernel] If $E = (0, \infty)$, $K(x, y, \dd z) =\bar{K}(x,y) \delta_{x + y}$, for a continuous symmetric function $\bar{K}(x,y)$, and the mass function $m(x) \equiv x$, the above process corresponds to the classical Marcus--Lushnikov process. \end{example}
+The cluster coagulation process is general enough to encompass a large number of examples, depending on particular choices of the space $E$.
+In the following examples we fix $K_{N} \equiv K$ for some kernel $K$. \begin{example}[Classical kernel] If $E = (0, \infty)$, $K(x, y, \dd z) =\bar{K}(x,y) \delta_{x + y}$, for a continuous symmetric function $\bar{K}(x,y)$, and the mass function $m(x) \equiv x$, the above process corresponds to the classical Marcus--Lushnikov process. \end{example}